Godzilla-Thon! Movie Marathon

 An evolving creature menaces the people of Japan as it develops into a terrifying shape familiar to a half-century of film fans—Godzilla.
 Neon Genesis Evangelion creator Hideaki Anno wrote and co-directed this witty and spectacular reboot of the beloved kaiju franchise, which incorporates bureaucratic satire as well as imagery invoking recent real-life Japanese disasters.
 The result is one of the series’s most exciting and original entries.

 DIRECTED BY: Hideaki Anno, Shinji Higuchi.
 WRITTEN BY: Hideaki Anno.
 WITH: Hiroki Hasegawa, Yutaka Takenouchi, Satomi Ishihara, Ren Osugi.
 2016.
 120 min.
 Japan.
 Color.
 Scope.
 Japanese.
-DCP.
+4K DCP.
+North American Restoration Premiere.

 7:30pm: Godzilla Minus One